KatieCardoza/greek_mythology_HJKW/Greek Mythology/source/family_tree/index.rst

 The Family Tree
 ===============

+Mythological families can be large and often confusing.
+To simplify this, the chart below shows the parentage, spouse, and notable siblings of each Olympian and Gaea.

 ============ ================================================== ===================== ================================== ===============================
 Diety         Domain                                             Parents                Spouse                             Important Siblings
 ============ ================================================== ===================== ================================== ===============================